maleja111/basicAngular-suncoastjs/README.md

 - Create your project
 `ng new basicAngular`

-- Configure this options
+- Configure these options
 ![](/src/assets/images/install-options.png)

 - Start service `ng serve`
 - Navigate to `http://localhost:4200/`

-# Reactive Form with componets and services
+# Reactive Form with components and services
 ## Branch `feature/components-menu-footer-formUser`
 ## Creation of components